 - Visit boards of review, as warranted.

-- Help troops, teams, crews, and ships avoid pitfalls as qualified youth strive for Eagle Scout rank, the Silver Award, or the Quartermaster rank.
+- Help troops, teams, crews, and ships avoid pitfalls as qualified youth strive for Eagle Scout rank, the Summit Award, or the Quartermaster rank.

 - Encourage prompt and proper recognition, ceremonies, and courts of honor.

 - According to local council practices, assemble lists of consultants and other resources important to Venturing advancement.